kalebal/mvp/README.md

   For dogs (and owners) who love bustling dog parks.

 ## Summary ##
   Are you a puppy?
 Have you ever ran as fast as you could to a dog park, only to find you're the only one there?
-We can all agree, it's not a fun time.
   Park Pack will make sure there's always a friend waiting for you on the other side of those double gates.
-Before you head out just pull up the site, find your favorite park (or the one that's currently poppin') and say when you'll get there.
-You'll see how many others have made the same plans.
+Before you head out just pull up the site, find your favorite park (or pick from the day's most popular) and say when you'll get there.
+You'll see how many others have the same plans.

 ## Problem ##
   Driving/walking for a while to reach your local dog park, only to be met with an empty field.